The Benefits Of Offline School Marketing

 And the only way to do this is using most of the five senses.

-It has to be kinesthetic and visceral.
+It has to be visceral.
 Only vision or only audio do not create lasting impressions anymore.

 Social media has this power.